skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Algorithm_Syncability.md

 | USstatesLookup            | USSTATES\_SL              | lookup       | Yes          | NA                   |
 | WebURLsLookup             | WEB\_URLS\_SL             | lookup       | Yes          | NA                   |
 | RepeatFirstDigit          | ZIP+4                     | calculated   | No           | Already synchronized |

+## Custom Algorithms

+Custom algorithms (mapplets) are syncable between masking engines if they are self-contained in the mapplet implementation file.
+Any other dependencies outside the implementation file, including the masking encryption key, will not be exported from one masking engine and imported into another unless you explicitly manage them.
+You can manage dependencies on the masking engine encryption key by explicitly requesting the export of the encryption key along with the custom algorithm.
+Other dependencies, such as data on local file systems or databases (including MDS), must be manually copied from one Delphix Masking Engine to another.